Mfigueira/fm-react-v9/README.md

 ## React App

-This is a React App made with Vite, React Router, TanStack Query, and Vitest.
+This is a React App made with TypeScript, Vite, React Router, TanStack Query, and Vitest.

 ## Environment variables